Greif: Fiscal 4Q Earnings Snapshot

 For the current quarter ending in February, Greif expects its per-share earnings to range from 48 cents to 58 cents.

-Greif shares have climbed 17% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $51.76, a rise of 16% in the last 12 months.
+Greif shares have fallen roughly 1% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $51.44, a decline of roughly 3% in the last 12 months.